naxa-developers/sakchyam/README.md

 - Rename .env_sample to .env and change it settings accordingly for the project

-- Inside dvs folder rename local_settings_sample.py to local_settings.py and change it settings accordingly for the project
+- Inside sakchyam folder rename local_setting_sample.py to local_setting.py and change it settings accordingly for the project

 - Bulid docker image
 ```sh